unkaval/VHH/compounds/docs/ramp.md

 <br />Object to generate a ramp for.

 <span style="color:#A8D977">***in_color_array***</span>
 <br />If you have an array of colours, it can be plugged in here.
-Plugging an array into this port will override any other colour settings on this compound apart from *constant* and a ramp will be generated from this imput.
+Plugging an array into this port will override any other colour settings on this compound apart from *constant* and a ramp will be generated from this input.

 ***single_color***
 <span style="color:#A8D977">***constant***</span>